StefanosGregory/webStore_item_stock_check/README.md

 # Web Scraping to check if an item is in stock
-Script to check if a specific item (playstation 5) in web stores (using url) is in stock or not in Cyprus.
+Script to check if a specific item (playstation 5) in web stores is in stock or not in Cyprus.
-To find playstation 5 in now days is very dificult.
+To find playstation 5 in now days is very difficult.
-So i create a bot to check every 50 sec stock inventory of many online stores.
+So I created a bot to check every 50 sec stock inventory of many online stores.
-When a ps5 is in stock the program sents notifications to phone using push over application.
+When a ps5 is in stock the program sends notifications to any device using push over application.

 ## Installation